 Moleskin tape is the classic solution.
 It’s a thin strip of cotton padding with adhesive on the back.
 It pads the foot to take the pressure off the area.
 Cut it into a shape that covers your problem area, and be sure to round off the corners.
 It sticks pretty well on it’s own, but I like to add a bit of medical tape on top to ensure it stays in place.

 Some people also like to use duct tape as they say it stays on a long time but I’ve found that the edges of it often lift up and get stuck to my socks so I’m not a fan.
-Plus it doesn’t provide any padding.
+It also doesn’t provide any padding.
+And taking it off your skin can be brutal.

 Keep Your Feet and Boots Clean